 After the battle, Early's men retreated twenty miles south to Fisher's Hill.
 On September 22, they were outflanked from their position and forced to retreat again.
 A Confederate cavalry force was beaten at Tom's Brook, but on October 19 Early struck back one last time and nearly defeated the Army of the Shenandoah at Cedar Creek.
 As Union forces reeled from Early's onslaught, Sheridan organized a powerful counterattack, which reversed the tide and practically destroyed the Army of the Valley.
 Never again would the Confederates control or even conduct substantial operations in the Shenandoah Valley.

 Garry E. Adelman is the author of four books concerning the Battle of Gettysburg.
 He is a Licensed Battlefield Guide at Gettysburg and vice president of the Center for Civil War Photography.
-He works as a historian for History Associates Incorporated in Rockville, Md., where he led the effort to design CWPT's interpretive plan for Third Winchester.
+He works as the Director of Education at the Civil War Trust.